Introducing patients to telehealth

 - Types of care you offer through telehealth, including when it’s a good fit for telehealth and when an in-person appointment may be needed

-- Options you provide (video, phone, text, email, mobile health, remote monitoring)
+- Options you provide for receiving virtual health care (video, phone, text, email, mobile health, remote monitoring)

 - Ways a telehealth appointment may resemble or differ from an in-person appointment

-- Ways you will protect their privacy and personal information, including where to find the electronic Notice of Privacy Practices
+- Ways you will protect their privacy and personal information (including directions to find electronic Notice of Privacy Practices)

-- That the patient can end a session or seek in-person care at any time
+- Opportunity patient has to end a session or to seek in-person care at any time

 Benefits of telehealth

-- No need to commute, travel in bad weather, take as much time off of work, or arrange child care
+- Staying put cuts down on commuting, travel in bad weather, time off from work, need for child care

-Telehealth isn’t a perfect fit for every patient or medical condition.
+Telehealth is not a perfect fit for every patient or medical condition.
 Make sure you also discuss any disadvantages or risks with your patients.

 - When you offer telehealth appointments